 The Fairly Godmother … Yes!
 Fairly.
 Haha!

 You can do this too without it being a budget buster.
 I bought small Disney gifts and placed one with a note, on the dresser while the girls were asleep each night.
-I bought these in advance from Amazon, Walmart, or Hot Topic to save money and most all of them were under $5 each.
-I bought Minnie Ears, a Disney necklace, a hair brush, a mirrored compact, an autograph book and marker, a small stuffed animal, and Disney mystery figures.
+I bought these in advance from Target, Walmart, Amazon, or Hot Topic to save money and almost all of them were under $10 each.
+I bought Minnie Ears, a Disney necklace, hair accessories, a mirrored compact, an autograph book and marker, a small stuffed animal, and Disney mystery figures.
 You could even get a set of mystery pins for trading, from Disney.com and spread them out each night.
 That is very cheap and covers every night of a week’s vacation.
 Anyway, just a fun touch.

-I found some fun Disney themed ideas for your own version of The Fairly Godmother.
+I found some fun Disney themed ideas for your own version of The Fairly Godmother at Target and on Amazon.
 Haha!

 Our trip went from Saturday to Sunday of Fall break so no school was missed.
 We live in Georgia, so we drove down to Orlando in an excruciating 10 hours.
 Haha!
 There was soooo much road construction, our GPS had to reroute us 3 different times to get out of it.
 That’s why it took so long.
 We just sat in traffic.
 It was a fun start.
 Sense the sarcasm?